gliu2k/SAP-Datasphere/DataBuilder/Flow.md

 > [!IMPORTANT]
 > - Support **delta** loading (**ONLY** load the changed data in the source table.
 It is covered in the databuilder section)
-> - Easy for trouble-shooting if the source ocntans bad data
+> - Easy for troubleshooting if the source contains bad data
 > - Use **upsert** method, which means we don't need to clear the target table

 # 3.1.
-SQLCript View(Table Function)
+SQLScript View(Table Function)

 ![alt text](/DataBuilder/images/Flow_TF2.png?raw=true)